 The exercise of some or all of our outstanding warrants and options could significantly dilute the ownership interests of our existing shareholders.
-As of March 31, 2015, we had outstanding warrants to purchase an aggregate of approximately 88 million Common Shares and outstanding options to purchase an aggregate of approximately 10.3 million Common Shares.
-All warrants have expired unexercised as of the date of this report.
+As of March 31, 2016, we had outstanding options to purchase an aggregate of approximately 16.750 million Common Shares.
 To the extent the options are exercised, additional Common Shares will be issued and that issuance will increase the number of shares eligible for resale in the public market.
 The sale of a significant number of shares by our shareholders, or the perception that such sales could occur, could have a depressive effect on the market price of our common shares.